saint-benedict/code-of-conduct/CODE_OF_CONDUCT.md

 1. Pray for your enemies in the love of Christ.
 1. Make peace with your adversary before the sun sets.
 1. Never despair of God's mercy.

+## 3. Attribution

+This code of conduct was taken from [The rule of St. Benedict, as your Code of Conduct](https://github.com/saint-benedict/code-of-conduct) which in turn was adapted from [SQLite's Code of conduct](https://web.archive.org/web/20181024103452/https://sqlite.org/codeofconduct.html).